Affordable American Cities You Should Totally Move To

 Home to Colorado’s second largest university (Colorado State), Fort Collins is seeing more and more graduates set up lifelong camp.
 With an ever-growing spate of farm-to-table restaurants, craft breweries, music venues, and endless outdoor recreation options—why would you want to live anywhere else?

 About an hour’s drive north of Denver, FoCo (yes, it even has a hip nickname) is quickly gaining the allure—but not (yet) the price point—of its rival/neighboring college town, Boulder.
 The Poudre River, Lory State Park, and Horsetooth Reservoir abound with views and adventure, and reaching the town’s 20-plus craft breweries is a matter of pedaling or strolling through historic Old Town.
 Meanwhile, one of Colorado’s last-standing drive-in movie theaters (dating back to 1968) is nestled at the base of the foothills, further proof that everything is better when you do it outside… especially when outside is this beautiful. —Shauna Farnell

 A thriving arts and cultural scene that rivals the Coasts

 City population: 465,005

-Long overlooked (and flown over) because of its cow-town heritage, KCMO has become the unlikely stomping ground of hip urbanites opting for a three-bedroom house at a fraction of what they'd pay for a crawlspace in Brooklyn.
+KCMO has become the unlikely stomping ground of hip urbanites opting for a three-bedroom house at a fraction of what they'd pay for a crawlspace in Brooklyn.
 Revitalized neighborhoods offer lofts and condos at rock-bottom prices, alongside converted industrial warehouses bustling with flea markets, artist exhibits, and pop-ups.
-Free high-speed internet is available to all, courtesy of Google Fiber, and a brand-spankin'-new trolley system (also free) makes parking Downtown a nonissue.
+Free high-speed internet is available to all, and a trolley system (also free) makes parking downtown a nonissue.